 How about cleaning a wound?
 Major reason to delay healing of a wound is infection.
 So disinfecting a wound is the most crucial measure in its care.
 Use of hydrogen peroxide to disinfect a wound is quite common.
 Although, some studies suggest that hydrogen peroxide may destroy the new skin cells that immediately begin to grow.
 To be on the same side use alcohol to clean the cut.

 When it comes to vitamins which one really help?
-One study suggest that vitamin E has been shown to impair wound healing.
-Instead vitamin C helps with collagen synthesis and wound healing.
+One study suggest that vitamin E has been shown to impair wound healing and works best as an acne scar treatment.
+Instead vitamin C helps dubiously with collagen synthesis and wound healing.

 Always watch an allergic reaction, for example due to the bandage.
 This should be detected by noticing redness or itchiness over a lesion.